larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 #### Add a minimal cmdline with kernel option(s)

 `/etc/kernel/cmdline` is a configuration file that stores the Linux kernel command-line parameters that should be used when generating boot entries or Unified Kernel Images (UKIs).
 It typically contains a single line with options such as `rw`, `quiet`, `loglevel=3`, NVIDIA parameters, zswap settings, and other kernel arguments.
-Tools such as `kernel-install` read this file so the same kernel parameters are automatically embedded or applied whenever a kernel image is rebuilt. - i.e Since we use UKIs this is where your Linux kernel settings will go.
+Tools such as `kernel-install` read this file so the same kernel parameters are automatically embedded or applied whenever a kernel image is rebuilt.

+i.e Since we use UKIs this is where your Linux kernel settings will go but we will also place root filesystem settings in here due to using systemd-gpt-automount which doesn't use fstab for this and in general.

 ```zsh
 # Open up cmdline and edit it